th2-net/th2-processor-core-j/README.md

 ### Feature:
 + Crawler strategy waits before processing interval if it ends in the future.
   Parameter `intervalPrecessingDelay` regulates how much time should pass after interval end to proceed with processing.

+### Deps:
++ grpc-common 4.3.0-dev -> 4.4.0-dev
++ common 5.7.2-dev -> 5.10.0-dev

 ## 0.2.0